angyvolin/predis-commands/README.md

 # predis-commands

-Adds some Lua-based atomic commands to Predis.
+Adds some [Lua][4]-based atomic commands to [Predis][3].

 ## Motivation

-Any individual redis command is always atomic because Redis is single threaded.
-In some cases you may want to run several redis commands atomically.
+Any individual Redis command is always atomic because Redis is single threaded.
+In some cases you may want to run several Redis commands atomically.

 There are two common ways to achieve this:
-[redis transactions][1] and [redis scripts][2].
-The first one utilizes `MULTI`/`EXEC` commands to run commands in sequence and `WATCH`/`DISCARD` commands for `CAS` optimistic concurrency.
-The last one is transactional by definition: Redis uses the same Lua interpreter to run all the commands and guarantees that no other script or Redis command will be executed while a script is being executed.
+ - [Redis transactions][1].
+It utilizes `MULTI`/`EXEC` Redis commands to run some commands in sequence It also uses `WATCH`/`DISCARD` Redis commands for `CAS` optimistic concurrency.
+ - [Redis scripts][2].
+This one is transactional by definition: Redis uses the same Lua interpreter to run all the commands and guarantees that no other script or Redis command will be executed while a script is being executed.

-This project uses Lua Scripting approach as it's usually is both simpler and faster.
+This project uses Lua Scripting approach as it's usually both simpler and faster.

 ## Installation